Causes Of Panic Attacks And How You Can Cope

 Heart palpitations are one of the first symptoms of a panic attack and can feel like a pounding or racing heartbeat.
 This can be one of the more common symptoms for those with intense anxiety or any form of panic attacks.
 There may also be feelings of chest pain or another discomfort in the stomach area or a feeling of knots in the stomach and chest.
 You may even feel nauseous or ill.

 An individual who has panic attacks frequently may have a family history of panic disorder or other anxiety disorders or have a history of frequent visits to the emergency room with a variety of different problems, sensations, or even fears.
-These might include chest pain, including heart disease, heart attacks, breathing problems, thyroid problems and much more because the symptoms can feel like a range of other disorders.
+These might include chest pain, including heart disease, heart attacks, breathing problems, thyroid problems, and much more because the symptoms can feel like a range of other disorders.

 With any of these symptoms, it can be important to seek out professional help to find out what's going on and work on treatment.
 It may also be important to know how to tell the difference between a panic attack and a heart attack.
 Ask your doctor to educate you on this topic to ensure you have accurate information that’s relevant to you, your family history, and your health.
 For example, biological women may experience different heart attack symptoms than men.
 And those with a clean bill of health often have less to worry about than those with heart attack risk factors.

-What are the causes of panic attacks?
+What causes panic attacks?

-Panic attacks may occur when you feel anxious, nervous, stressed, or any number of negative emotions.
+Panic attacks occur when you feel anxious, nervous, stressed, or any number of negative emotions.
 They may also occur when you are feeling completely calm and relaxed.
 It's also possible for them to occur in conjunction with other psychological disorders and may be a symptom of attempting to ignore another psychological disorder.
 For example, when attempting to ignore a compulsion as an OCD symptom, one may experience a panic attack.
 This is not a necessary component, but it can occur in some individuals.

 Making changes to the lifestyle in ways that are not necessarily for self-improvement could be a sign of panic attacks as well.
 An individual who experiences these attacks may go out of their way to try to change things in their lives so that they won't experience panic attacks again.
 They may try to guess things that will cause panic attacks or simply cut out activities that may be stressful or too exciting or overwhelming to reduce or eliminate the chances of panic attacks, but unfortunately, this process might not work, and the individual may continue to cut more and more things from their life in the hope of avoiding panic attacks.